The end of the year (or the very beginning of a new one) can be a blur, no matter what line of business you’re in.

 As you know, you can’t reach your customers without the right marketing.
 But how do you know what’s working and what’s not?

-To find out, you could check which content drove the best engagement or resulted in the most conversions on your website.
+Don’t forget to check which content drove the best engagement or resulted in the most conversions on your website.
 Review these metrics to help you create effective content.

 And explore your email list.
 Your percentage of social media likes or followers hardly ever corresponds with your client growth.
 Instead, take account of the increase in your email list subscribers as a better indicator of your reach.